hintona/NewSlides/README.md

 Instructions placeholder

 #### RaspberryPi Installation
-- Download the program from Github and place in your Downloads folder
+- Download the program and place in your Downloads folder
 - Double click on the NewSlides-main.zip file
 - Use your archive manager that comes up to extract the zip file
 - Once unzipped, go into the NewSlides-main folder, then the NewSlides folder